bchareyre/yade-mpi/doc/sphinx/installation.rst

 For building the documentation you should at first execute the command "make install" and then "make doc" to build it.
 The generated files will be stored in your current build directory/doc/sphinx/_build.

+"make manpage" command generates and moves in a standard place manpages.

 Yade can be compiled not only by GCC-compiler, but also by `CLANG <http://clang.llvm.org/>`_ front-end for the LLVM compiler.
 For that you set the environment variables CC and CXX